 The Commission believes that this change in approach to a five asset-class Policy Portfolio shifts the paradigm to one which values simplicity and holds a more complex portfolio accountable for improving risk-adjusted returns.
 A crucial component to ensure this accountability is having the appropriate benchmarks for the Policy Portfolio.
 The Commission was guided by the CFA Institute's recommendations that benchmarks are (i) specified in advance, (ii) appropriate, (iii) measurable, (iv) unambiguous, (v) reflective of investment options, (vi) owned, and (vii) investable.
-At its September 2019 meeting, the Commission reached consensus on the benchmarks in Table 6 for the Policy Portfolio.
+At its September 2019 meeting, the Commission reached consensus on the benchmarks in Table 7 for the Policy Portfolio.

-Asset Class Benchmark 4
+Asset Class Benchmark

 Public Equity MSCI ACWI IMI Net

 Bonds Bloomberg Barclays Aggregate

 Private Equity Burgiss Private Equity

 Private Debt S&P LSTA +150 bps

 Real Assets NCREIF ODCE Net

 &lt;sup>4 The Private Equity and Private Debt portfolios and benchmarks will be reported on a 3-month lag.

-MSCI ACWI IMI Net - Morgan Stanley Capital International All Country World Index Investable Market Index; S&P LSTA -Standard & Poor's Loan Syndication and Trading; and NCREIF ODCE - National Council of Real Estate Investment Fiduciaries Open End Diversified Core Equity.
+MSCI ACWI IMI Net - Morgan Stanley Capital International All Country World Index Investable Market Index; S&P LSTA - Standard & Poor's Loan Syndication and Trading; and NCREIF ODCE - National Council of Real Estate Investment Fiduciaries Open End Diversified Core Equity.

-Based on the 2019 Capital Market Expectations provided by the Commission's Investment Consultant that the Commission utilized when reaching consensus on the Policy Portfolio, the Policy Portfolio would be expected to achieve a twenty-year annualized rate of return of a 7.83 percent with an expected volatility of 11.69 percent.
-The portfolio would be expected to have a 58.41 percent probability of earning a twenty-year annualized rate of return of 7.25 percent.
+Based on the 2019 Capital Market Expectations provided by the Commission's Investment Consultant that the Commission utilized when reaching consensus on the Policy Portfolio, the Policy Portfolio would have been expected to achieve a twenty-year annualized rate of return of a 7.83 percent with an expected volatility of 11.69 percent.
+The portfolio would have been expected to have a 58.41 percent probability of earning a twenty-year annualized rate of return that met or exceeded the then assumed rate of return of 7.25 percent.